FAQs

 Retail

 This is an industry-focused section that ranks law firms that have developed a track record in serving the needs of large, national retailers.
 A retailer sells goods (not services) to consumers online or in person.
 Please note that any work for brands (drinks, toiletries etc) should be clearly linked to the sale of those brands to the consumer.
-Advice on IP to a consumer brand that is not a retailer is not considered here.
+Advice on IP to a consumer brand that is not a retailer is not considered here, neither is M&A in the retail sector.

 Firms may also advise retailers on their real estate and planning needs, as well as logistics, franchising and technology matters.
 They may also demonstrate aptitude in assisting with a retailer's employment, tax and regulatory requirements, along with consumer protection issues and disputes.
 Please note that we do not rank individuals in this table.